Coral Palms: Pt. 1

 "Coral Palms Pt.
-1" received positive reviews from critics.
+1" received generally positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "B" grade and wrote, "Of course, 'Coral Palms Pt.
 1' is missing the one thing that really makes Brooklyn Nine-Nine stand out as a series: the ensemble.
 While Holt and Jake recreate the workplace for this workplace sitcom, it really isn't the same without the crew of the Nine-Nine."

 Dan Snierson of Entertainment Weekly wrote, "Florida.
 It's full of hot weather.
 Oranges.
 Grandparents.
 Creepy crime.
 Hanging chads.
 Probably some dudes named Chad who like to hang out.
 It's also a great place to set your NYPD cop comedy, as Brooklyn Nine-Nine proved in its season 4 premiere, which turned out to be 30 minutes of fun in the sun."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "Nonetheless, I enjoyed getting to see B99 try on a looser vibe.
 With its big ensemble, the show can often feel overstuffed, but this week, there's lots of time for silly side plots like Holt having to rap for a birthday party, or Holt and Jake wondering who lives in the mini-golf holes."

 Alan Sepinwall of HitFix wrote, "Much as I'd love to see Terry, Rosa, Gina, and the rest, Brooklyn is a show that's had trouble juggling stories even in the most traditionally-structured episodes.
 Here, we got to focus entirely on the Greg and Larry situation, exploring it to its greatest comic potential, and we'll get to catch up with the rest of the gang later."
 Andy Crump of Paste gave the episode a 8.7 and wrote, "Of course.
 Of course.
 But don't let 'of course' lead you astray.
 Brooklyn Nine-Nine's fourth season opener is predictably of the show's nature, but it’s also totally great."